Zenith-the-realest/school-vault/Notes/Chemistry/The Haber Process.md

 ## Pressure:

 In order to have a high % yield of ammonia, we want a higher pressure (because there are fewer molecules of product than reactant).
 However, there are also issues of cost and safety, as high pressures can be dangerous.
 This is why a pressure of 200 atm is chosen.

+# References:

+[[Dynamic Equilibrium]] - position of equilibrium is affected due to conditions chosen [[Le Chatelier's Principle]] - conditions are based on this